carson-ops/voice-to-anything/README.md

 ---
 # Before we Get Started
+- **Docker Tool will not be getting anymore updates.** Would rather focus on updating CLI & GUI.
+- **I prioritize updating CLI more than GUI.** New features will come to CLI first, then to GUI.
 - All models are ran locally.
 It might take time to download a model
 - I've made 3 versions, you can pick to your liking